ss20515/Home-Automation/README.md

 # Home-Autoamation

+Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program. - Linus Torvalds

+Introduction
-This will be used as the site for the home automation system
+This will be a web application used for the home automation system.

+Technologies
+The technologies which will be used in developing this application are as follows:

+Express
+/**/